Full Statute Name: West's North Dakota Century Code Annotated. Title 43. Occupations and Professions. Chapter 43-29. Veterinarians

 43-29-04 Record of proceedings of board - Register of applicants kept by board - Records and register as evidence.

-The state board of veterinary medical examiners shall keep a record of all its proceedings and a register of applicants for licenses showing the name of each applicant, the time spent by each applicant in the study and practice of veterinary medicine, surgery, or dentistry, and the name and location of the school, college, or university which granted the applicant a degree or diploma.
+The board shall keep a record of all its proceedings and a register of applicants for licenses showing the name of each applicant, the time spent by each applicant in the study and practice of veterinary medicine or veterinary technology, and the name and location of the program which granted the applicant a degree or diploma.
 Such books and records are prima facie evidence of the matters recorded therein.

 43-29-05 Compensation and expenses of members of board.